gbblack/mansus/07 Bookmarks/Reading Roadmap.md

 - On Bullshit
 - Tidy First?
 - A People's History of the United States
+- Consolations by David Whyte
+- The Black Swan by Taleb
 ### Textbooks
 - A Philosophy of Software Design, 2nd Edition
 - Patterns for API design